MicrosoftDocs/Viva/Viva/glint/managers-sharing-team-conversations.md

 ---
-title: How managers and their teams use Team Conversations
+title: Managers and teams using Viva Glint Team Conversations
 description: Managers use their Team Conversations Presentation Kit to launch, send, and present Team Conversations to their team. ms.author: SarahBerg
 author: SarahAnneBerg